-Temeka Zore, MD, is an ob-gyn, and reproductive endocrinologist practicing in Los Angeles at Reproductive Medicine Associates of Southern California.
+Temeka Zore, MD, is an ob-gyn, and reproductive endocrinologist practicing at Spring Fertility in San Francisco.
 She earned her medical degree from Indiana University School of Medicine.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.